Bachelor of Science in Mathematics

 The friendly, supportive MSCS department at PNW gave me the opportunity to study beyond the standard mathematics major curriculum and get accepted to the mathematics PhD program at Purdue University in West Lafayette.

 Professor of Mathematics

-Dr. Togbe’s research is in Number Theory (Mathematics).
-Particularly, he works on Diophantine problems.
-He has more than 140 papers published/accepted in very respected journals
+Alain Togbe’s research is in number theory (mathematics).
+Particularly, he works on diophantine problems.
+He has more than 140 papers published and accepted in very respected journals